lakmalnd/SimpleVAE/README.md

 # SimpleVAE - Simple Way to Generate Smooth Latent Space (Tensorflow-Keras)

-This repository provides implementation simplified Variational Autoencoder (VAE), producing smooth latent space.
+This repository provides implementation simplified Variational Autoencoder (VAE), producing smooth latent space completely unsupervised manner.
 And this can be used as generative model as well.

 ### Introduction